butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 ## Token allocation
-We will leave 7 million (one third) for the owner account in order to be able to spread the tokens to exchanges for a liquidity.
+We will leave 3-5 million for the owner account in order to be able to spread the tokens to exchanges for a liquidity.
 We will have to make a white-list so that tokens on exchanges don't get burned.

 ## Reaping and sowing mechanism